Cross Institutional Subjects (Applicable to all Research Postgraduate Students)

 - The above dates may vary due to special arrangements for certain postgraduate subjects.
 Please refer to the relevant information specific to those subjects.

-- The final examination timetable of Semester 2, 2020-21 will be announced via the eStudent platform of PolyU in March 2021.
+- The final examination timetable of Academic Year 2021/22 Semester 1 will be announced via the eStudent platform of PolyU in October 2021.

 Academic Registry Service Centre